|ChrisOLeary.com > BUY > Pitching > Arm Slot

-I was going through my files last night and came across an article in which the author described the three different arm slots...
+The origin of this piece was a few years ago when I was going through my files and came across an article in which the author described the three different arm slots...

-As I read through, I found that I had a couple of problems with the assumptions that underlay the article.
+As I read through, I found there were a couple of problems with the assumptions that underlay the article, starting with the relationship between Arm Slot and Elbow Angle.

 The first problem that I had with the article is a minor one. generally, there are four main arm slots that pitchers throw from...